mrm8488/Tesla-Simulator/README.md

 <img src="./images/icon.png" alt="neurojs" height="125">

+## Coding Challenge - Due Date Dec 24 2022

+This is the code demonstrated in [this](https://youtu.be/NhSKCDIi5RE) video by Siraj Raval on Youtube.
+Modify the default neural network in some way on a custom track.
+If the car is still able to learn, congratulations you just built a Self Driving Car.
+Submit your GitHub repository in the comments section.

 # neurojs

 neurojs is a JavaScript framework for deep learning in the browser.
 It mainly focuses on reinforcement learning, but can be used for any neural network based task.
 It contains neat demos to visualise these capabilities, for instance a 2D self-driving car.